ArnoAnsems/CatacombGL/README.md

 * GoGoOtaku for porting CatacombGL to Linux and CMake.

 # History
+* Version 0.5.6 (2024-11-27) New in this release:
+  * Added an option to place the camera position slightly behind the player, as seen in the original DOS games.
+The default camera position is still centered on the player.
+Suggested by N00123, Blzut3 and WhiteMagicRaven.
+  * Added configuration variables WindowedScreenWidth and WindowedScreenHeight, which can be used to set the initial screen resolution in windowed mode.
+These variables have to be set via the configuration file, since they are not included in the menu.
+The default is 800 x 600.
+Suggested by The Kinsie.
+  * Integrated the latest audio backend from ReflectionHLE.
+  * Fix: prevent music playback from interfering with sound effects in the Catacomb Adventure series.
+Reported by NY00123.
+  * Fix: switch off the music when opening the menu via the F2, F3 or F4 keyboard keys in the Catacomb Adventure series.
+Reported by NY00123.
+  * Fix: allow for two default keyboard keys to be bound to a single action.

 * Version 0.5.5 (2024-08-21) New in this release:
   * Support for command line parameters was implemented by wcapes.
 See the readme file for a list of commands.
   * The sticky walls in Catacomb 3-D are now configurable.
 Suggested by @ivfall@bitbang.social on Mastodon.